 My Story

-I was born and raised on the small, remote island of Fais in the outer islands of Yap State in the Federated States of Micronesia.
-According to legend, Fais was pulled up from the bottom of the ocean by “Motigig.”
-Interestingly, Fais is the closest landmass to the deepest part of the ocean floor, the Challenger Deep.
-Fais is a raised limestone island of approximately 1 square mile in size and is home to about 300 people that live a traditional subsistence lifestyle.
-Fais people traditionally depend directly on their natural environment for their food, medicine, housing, arts, trade, and means of transportation.
-Like most cultures across the Pacific, Fais does not have a written language, so oral traditions are an essential educational tool for passing down family history and knowledge from one generation to the next.
-As a child, I learned stories, legends, and family history through oral storytelling by my grandparents and family elders, and I have passed on this knowledge to my children.
-My experiences growing up on Fais are a big part of who I am and have taught me about the values of community and respect for cultural spaces and our natural environment.
+I was born and raised on the small, remote island of Fais in the outer islands of Yap State, Federated States of Micronesia.
+According to legend, Fais was raised from the ocean floor by “Motigig,” and it is notably the nearest landmass to the Challenger Deep, the ocean's deepest point.
+This raised limestone island spans about 1 square mile and is home to roughly 300 residents who lead a traditional subsistence lifestyle.
+The people of Fais rely on their natural surroundings for food, medicine, housing, arts, trade, and transportation.
+Like many Pacific cultures, Fais lacks a language, making oral traditions vital for passing down family history and knowledge.
+I grew up hearing stories and legends shared by my grandparents and family elders, and I have passed on this practice to my children.
+My upbringing on Fais has profoundly shaped my identity, instilling in me the values of community and respect for both cultural heritage and the natural world.

 Professional History